khakhalin/Teaching/Computational_Neuro/computational_neuro_2021.md

   * All other sections are optional, in the sense that I don't expect you to go through them, but of course feel free to if you are interested.
 It's a good course; very surface-level, but it gives a very good overview of this trade.
 * For our review in class, we'll use this [direct link to the full version of the network playground](https://playground.tensorflow.org/#activation=tanh&batchSize=10&dataset=circle&regDataset=reg-plane&learningRate=0.03&regularizationRate=0&noise=0&networkShape=4,2&seed=0.56380&showTestData=false&discretize=false&percTrainData=50&x=true&y=true&xTimesY=false&xSquared=false&ySquared=false&cosX=false&sinX=false&cosY=false&sinY=false&collectStats=false&problem=classification&initZero=false&hideText=false).
 But don't try it before taking the crash course, you'll probably just get overwhelmed by the options, while the crash course adds them gradually, and provides good guidance in terms of what to do at each step.

-### Week 4 - Introduction to DL for biologists
+# Sketches

 🔴 Here be dragons.
-Everything beyond this point is uncharted.
+Everything beyond this point is yet uncharted.
+Current ideas:

-Maybe something like:

-* then Zador 2019.
-Also briefly discuss regularization, and unsupervised vs supervised learning.
-* Then a convolutional network paper + a comparison with mammalian vision in the cortex (to get more experience with DL, learn about convnets, and get a parallel with Neuro)
-* then Richards 2019?
-* What about Kording?
-Do we do Kording?
-Before or after? 🟡
+## Neuro roots of DL

+Is it a separate week, or do we tuck it in the 2nd week?

 Some other introduction, supposedly for biologists.
 But is it even good?
+If it's not neuro-based, it's irrelevant, as we want to stress connections with neuro:

 * Kriegeskorte, N., & Golan, T. (2019).
 Neural network models and deep learning.
 Current Biology, 29(7), R231-R236. https://www.sciencedirect.com/science/article/pii/S0960982219302040

-### Week 5 - Neuro vs DL

-???
+## DL❤️Neuro success story: convolutional networks

+perhaps 2 papers: associated breakthrough, and parallels with Neuro

+## DL departing from Neuro

 Zador, A. M. (2019).
 A critique of pure learning and what artificial neural networks can learn from animal brains.
 Nature communications, 10(1), 1-7.

-### Week 6 - Convolution networks and vision in the cortex

-???
+Dropout

+?

+## How Neuro is not like DL

+A bit older review?

+Gradient descent in the brain? (critique)

+Credit assignment?

-### Week 7 - DL as a model that can help Neuro
+## Attempts of modern synthesis: DL as a model for Neuro

+* "**What is a model?**" video lecture, by Gunnar Blohm (27 min), from a course on computational neuroscience: https://www.youtube.com/watch?v=KxldhMR5PxA
+  * (this lecture comes from a cool open project called "Neuromatch academy"; for now I'm not necessarily assigning other videos from this project, but it's a cool project!): http://www.neuromatchacademy.org/syllabus/

+Papers:

 Richards, B. A., Lillicrap, T. P., Beaudoin, P., Bengio, Y., Bogacz, R., Christensen, A., ... & Gillon, C. J. (2019).
 A deep learning framework for neuroscience.
 Nature neuroscience, 22(11), 1761-1770. - a 8-page review about how bottom-up DL modeling can help to reverse-engineer the brain.
 Perspective.

-# Possibilities
+# Potentially Interesting papers to vet

+What about Kording?
+Do we do Kording?
+And if yes, when?

 Backpropagation and the brain
 Timothy P. Lillicrap, Adam Santoro, Luke Marris, Colin J. Akerman & Geoffrey Hinton (2020) https://www.nature.com/articles/s41583-020-0277-3 (Opinion piece)

-# Hopes (tbc)
+# Hopes (Possible topics that don't have readings yet)

-* Should we extract some success stories of DL models helping Neuro from Richards 2019 and look at them more closely?
+* Extract other success stories of DL models helping Neuro from Richards 2019 and look at them more closely?
+* Replication of grid cells?
-* Transformers, and whether they resemble brain activation?
+* Transformers, and whether they resemble brain activation.
 During text processing?
 I'm pretty sure there were papers about that.